Phenomenology of quantum eigenstates in mixed-type systems: lemon billiards with complex phase space structure: Introduction

+The lemon billiard table is defined as the intersection of two circles of equal unit radius, with a distance of $2B$ between their centers (the construction is explained in Appendix \ref{AppendixA}).
 In this work, we study classical and quantum mechanics of two lemon billiards, namely $B=0.1953$ and $B=0.083$.
-It must be emphasized that although the lemon billiards belong all to the same family as for the mathematical definition, individually they have quite different and very rich dynamical properties, which makes them important in the classical and quantum context.
+They are illustrated in Fig. \ref{fig: billiards}.
+It must be emphasized that although the lemon billiards belong all to the same family as for the mathematical definition, individually they have quite different and very rich dynamical properties, which makes them important in both the classical and quantum context.
 The specific parameters were chosen with the following considerations.
 The phase space of both billiards consists of one significant chaotic component and several islands of stability.
 In the $B=0.1953$ case, three major island chains are present, while $B=0.083$ shows a complex web of many island chains.
 In both cases, stickiness effects (see Refs. \citep{contopoulos2010a,bunimovich2012} for an introduction to the phenomenon) are negligible.
 This fact is of great significance, since classical stickiness has considerable effects also on the quantum dynamics and structure of the eigenstates as we have recently shown for the case of the presumably ergodic $B=0.5$ billiard in Ref. \cite{LLR2021}.
 Previously, we have also studied the aspects of quantum chaos in three mixed-type lemon billiards $B=0.42,\; 0.55,\; 0.6$ with a simple structure (only one dominant chaotic component without stickiness regions, coexisting with only one large regular component) in Ref. \cite{LLR2021A}.
-The discovery of the present and past physically and dynamically different and interesting lemon billiards has only been made possible thanks to the recent extensive analysis of Lozej \cite{Lozej2020}.
+The cases considered in the present paper allow for an increased complexity and richness of the mixed eigenstates and tunneling effects, but still exclude the effects of strong partial transport barriers, that would classically result in stickiness.
+The discovery of these dynamically different and interesting lemon billiards has only been made possible thanks to the recent extensive analysis of Lozej \cite{Lozej2020}.
 The entire family of classical lemon billiards for a dense set of about 4000 values of $B\in [0.01,0.99975]$ (in steps of $dB=0.00025$) has been systematically analyzed as for their phase space structure and stickiness effects.

 A study of quantum energy spectra of the billiards considered in the current work has been recently published in \cite{LLR2021B}, where specifically we studied the fluctuation of the number of energy levels around the mean value determined by the Weyl rule with the perimeter corrections, and the energy level spacing distributions for all (four) symmetry classes.